kanthaus/kanthaus.online/user/pages/40.governance/10.constitution/default.en.md

 	1. reside in the space and use its resources, and
 	1. participate in Operational Activity.
 1. A person first becomes a Visitor simply by arriving.
-1. A Visitor who wants to stay overnight is required, otherwise warmly recommended, to—
+1. A Visitor who wants to stay overnight is required, a visitor who does not stay overnight warmly recommended, to—
 	1. read the [Visitor's Document](/about/visiting), and
     1. communicate with a resident, preferably a Volunteer or Member, before arriving.
 1. A Visitor implicitly accepts the Constitution and Collective Agreements.